Jun Li, M.D., Ph.D., F.A.A.N., has been appointed chair of the Wayne State University Department of Neurology, effective March 19.

-Dr. Li, a professor of Neurology for the Vanderbilt University School of Medicine, will assume the position in March, according to the Jan.
+Dr. Li, a professor of Neurology for the Vanderbilt University School of Medicine, will become chair in March, according to the Jan.
 10 announcement by Dean Jack D. Sobel, M.D.
 Dr. Li will also serve as the first scientific director of the Translational Neuroscience Initiative, or TNI, and “will play a pivotal role in this recently established research center on the WSU campus,” Dean Sobel said.

 Dr. Li will replace Kumar Rajamani, M.D., D.M., associate professor of Neurology, who has served as interim chair of the department since Dec.
 1, 2017.
 Dr. Rajamani will continue to serve as interim chair until Dr. Li’s arrival.